scz10/scz10.github.io/_posts/2020-08-5-game-hacking-read-write-process-memory.md

 In my last previous post I have write about how to memory scanning using Cheat Engine, in thist post i will show you how to Read and Write process memory using C++ Function.
 <!--more-->
 ---
+# Read before start reading this article: This tutorial is for educational purposes only. the author(s) has no intention to use the knowledge for any undoings, please make sure that you are not violating the EULA/TOS of the specific game/application.

 ## Getting started
 So what kind function is that?